Updated May 30, 2023

 Difference Between PostgreSQL vs Elasticsearch

-The PostgreSQL vs Elasticsearch is defined as, the PostgreSQL is a powerful, open-source, object-relational database management system which is available free, it is an advanced version of SQL which supports various user-defined data types and the functions which also support different functions such as foreign keys, subqueries, and triggers, whereas, the elasticsearch is the highly scalable, free and open-source document-oriented search engine with HTTP web interface, in which it has a complex search feature so that all types of data can be searched including text, numeric and it allows to store and managed big volume of data quickly in real-time.
+The PostgreSQL vs Elasticsearch is defined as the PostgreSQL is a powerful, open-source, object-relational database management system that is available for free, it is an advanced version of SQL that supports various user-defined data types and the functions which also support different functions such as foreign keys, subqueries, and triggers, whereas, the elasticsearch is the highly scalable, free and open-source document-oriented search engine with HTTP web interface, in which it has a complex search feature so that all types of data can be searched including text, numeric and it allows to store and managed big volume of data quickly in real-time.

 Head to Head Comparison Between PostgreSQL vs Elasticsearch (Infographics)

 Below are the top 10 differences between PostgreSQL vs Elasticsearch:

 Let us discuss some of the major key differences between PostgreSQL vs Elasticsearch: